vntr-admin/combiner/README.txt

 ****************************************************************************

-There are six types of partition managers you can simulate:
+There are ten types of partition managers you can simulate:

 Ja-be-Ja:
     Description: Swaps vertices, uses simulated annealing.
 No replication.